-This paper presented TSet's, a hybrid approach for dataflow-based iterative programs.
-As seen in the evaluation results the TSet implementation achieved comparable performance compared to OpenMPI and much better performance compared to Apache Spark for K-Means and SVM applications.
-Even for the dataflow node experiment, even though the overhead was larger in TSet program, overall TSet performed much better than Apache Spark.
+This paper presented a hybrid approach for dataflow-based iterative programs.
+The implementation achieved comparable performance compared to OpenMPI and much better performance compared to Apache Spark for K-Means and SVM applications.
 We believe there are many aspects of the framework that can be further improved to reduce overhead and draw it closer to OpenMPI performance.

-Twister2 provides a dataflow model that is similar to Apache Spark, where a central scheduler is used for allocating parallel tasks.
+Twister2 provides a dataflow model that is similar to Spark, where a central scheduler is used for allocating parallel tasks.
 Such a design is more suitable for workflow-style applications but unsuitable for parallel applications, as the overhead of the central scheduler (distributing tasks to workers at each iteration as a "sequential bottleneck") is high.
 We are actively working on incorporating checkpointing-based fault tolerance to the system for both streaming and batch applications.
 While Twister2 supports Apache Beam piplines, The Twister2 distributed processing back-end, also known as a runner, is based on the initial version of Apache Beam runner, recently Apache Beam has introduced a newer design for the runners named "portable runners" which allow Beam piplines to be written in any of the supported SDK's such as Java, Python, GO, etc. We are actively working on developing a Twister2 portable runner for Apache Beam and integrating the finished runner directly with the Apache Beam project.

 Twister2 follows a well-defined layered model to handle data flow applications.
 Currently, the framework is built entirely upon Java, and development has started on plugging in a C++ Twister2 Communication layer for better performance.
 The goal is to manage memory optimally, because Java garbage collection has been a bottleneck for high performance applications.
-Garbage collection pauses have been a limiting factor in many data analytics frameworks based on Java, including Apache Spark32.
+Garbage collection pauses have been a limiting factor in many data analytics frameworks based on Java, including Apache Spark31.